uhcs2320/hwZero/README.md

 * The input file can fit in main maimory (not larger than 10kb).
 * The words "Minutes", "Hours", "Days" in the output will be exactly like that.
 They are expected to always be in plural.
+* You can assume that it is safe to treat each line independently.
+There will not be test cases such as line 1 ending in a number, and line 2 starting with: day.

 ## Requirements